Skip to content

-Repeat Annually is the ideal way to create a single automation that can be triggered and then re-triggered based on the anniversary of any date in the past, whether before, on, or after.
+The Repeat Annually setting allows you to build a single automation that can trigger and re-trigger each year based on the anniversary of any date field—whether the date occurred in the past, is happening today, or will happen in the future.

 Before beginning, it's important to understand how Automations function and how their Entry Conditions work.
 To get started, click here for the first in a series of Automation how-to articles.